 October 11, 2001

-One month after the September 11 attacks.
-The attacks would have happened if Logan Dara, Dicky Michaelson, and Andrea Élan hadn’t discovered the attacks in a newspaper and told Sean Michael Rowes.
+It was October 11, 2001, which was one month after the September 11 attacks.
+The attacks would have happened if Logan Dara, Dicky Michaelson, and Andrea Élan hadn’t discovered the attacks in an obscure newspaper and told Sean Michael Rowes about it.
 Sean never would have tipped off the FBI and 19 men wouldn’t have been arrested for plotting to carry out the attacks.

 In short, the entire country would have been destroyed if Sean, Logan, Dicky, and Andrea hadn’t prevented the attacks in time.

-We now find the cousins having dinner in a small restaurant called The Sesame Express outside Pasadena.
-At first glance, they are all going out to eat, but if we looked closer, we could tell they were celebrating something important.
+We now find the cousins having dinner in a small restaurant called The Sesame Express, located outside Pasadena.
+At first glance, they are all going out to eat, but if we looked closer, we could tell that they were celebrating something important.

 This was the one-month anniversary of when they stopped the September 11 attacks in New York and Washington DC.

-(Before we go any further, ”The Frostfall" was a film based on the book ”The Destiny of Lacey Parrish“.
-The cousins were promoting the movie in the hopes that it would overtake the popular and anticipated movie ”Harry Potter and the Sorcerer’s Stone“.)
+(Before we go any further, I would like to remind you that “The Frostfall” was a movie based on the book “The Destiny of Lacey Parrish”.
+The cousins were currently promoting the movie, hoping that it would overtake the more popular and highly anticipated movie “Harry Potter and the Sorcerer’s Stone”.)

-“I don’t know, but it seems that everyone wants to watch ”Harry Potter & the Sorcerer’s Stone" and completely ignore our movie,” said Logan.
-“Which means we’re going to have to step it up if we want to take down Harry Potter.”
+“I don’t know, but it seems that everyone wants to watch “Harry Potter & the Sorcerer’s Stone” and completely ignore our movie,” said Logan.
+“Which means we have to step it up if we want to take down Harry Potter.”

 “Does anyone have any good ideas on how we can do that?” said Andrea.
-“Ideas that are legitimate and should work?”
+“Legitimate ideas that should work?”